-This condition typically follows an extensive surgery, with removal of large parts of the small intestine.
+This condition typically follows an extensive surgery, with the removal of large parts of the small intestine.
 Because of the removal, of so much of the gut, this can lead to problems absorbing nutrients.

 What are the symptoms?

-- Pale, greasy stool that are foul smelling
+- Pale, greasy stool that is foul-smelling

 - Swelling of the legs